MPBA/pyphysio/RETHINK.md

         - The cache data is hidden inside the data-set object, allowing a transparent usage with a high degree of freedom using any kind of data structures.

 - Used __future__.division in the files

+- The algorithms work with rr in ms, have to transform to TimeSeries in s